 Practice 6 - Product Management Expertise

 Product Managers are the micro-CEOs of their products!
 They are responsible for collating product requirements, communicating functionalities to their team, and owning the success or failure of the product.
-Software development and Operating Teams in traditional setup are concerned about feature building, bug-fixing, and secure coding, and they rarely connect with the business side.
+In a traditional setup, software engineers and operating teams are concerned about feature building, bug-fixing, and secure coding, and they rarely connect with the business side.
 So, the outcome could be different from the business requirement.
-That is where product management becomes extremely vital - as it helps the team understand the business and technical aspects of a product.
+That is where product management's expertise becomes vital.
+As discussed in the earlier section of this guide to software development, we will look into design thinking

 It is revolutionizing the product management field by creating products that users love.
-It is an iterative process to know the user better, relook at assumptions, and reevaluating problems to identify alternative strategies and solutions that might not be evident with an initial level of understanding.
+It is an iterative process to know a user better, relook at assumptions, and reevaluate problems to identify alternative strategies and solutions that might not be evident with an initial level of understanding.

-In many competitive industries, product updates are released at a high frequency (sometimes even multiple updates a week), putting pressure on the development team.
-Some of the industry-adopted practices that have helped organizations in producing high-quality products at an extremely fast rate are:
+In many competitive industries, software updates are released at a high frequency (sometimes even multiple updates a week), putting pressure on the development team.
+Some of the industry-adopted practices that have helped organizations in producing high-quality products at an extremely fast rate.
+In this section of guide to software development, we'll look into DevOps, DevSecOps, Test Driven Development, and API.

 Practice 7 - DevOps and DevSecOps